 ART 115 - Introduction to Illustration

 This course explores a full range of current commercial illustration methods and techniques utilizing the following media: pen and ink, colored pencils, water based media, and marker rendering.
 This course is also designed to give the student hands on introductory experience in the electronic design studio environment.
 The student will become acquainted with the computer as another art tool.
 Students will be using software on the Macintosh computers as well as peripherals such as color scanner, and digital cameras.
-One class hours, two studio hours.
-(SUNY-A)

 Course Learning Outcomes